What is required to make an arrest without a warrant?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-To make an arrest without a warrant, probable cause is essential.
-This legal standard requires that law enforcement officers have reasonable grounds to believe that a person has committed a crime.
-Probable cause is based on the facts and circumstances known to the officer at the time of the arrest, which must be sufficient to lead a reasonable person to conclude that an individual is involved in criminal activity.
+To make an arrest without a warrant, the fundamental requirement is probable cause.
+This means that law enforcement must have sufficient reason to believe that a crime has been committed and that the individual they plan to arrest is likely the perpetrator.
+Probable cause is determined based on the facts and circumstances within the officer's knowledge, which would lead a reasonable person to conclude that a crime has occurred.

 Subscribe